Skip to content

 • 2

-I work full time so I couldn’t be a foster carer
+I work full time so I couldn’t foster

-You can be a foster carer and work full-time (just ask our CEO!)
-However, you will need a degree of flexibility with your work in order to meet the needs of the child.
-The child you care for may need to see health professionals on a regular basis.
-Family contact as well as working closely with the care team will also be part of the child’s routine.
+You can be a foster carer and work full time (just ask our CEO!)
+However, you will need a degree of flexibility with your work in order to meet the needs of the child which could include health appointments, family visits and more.

 • 3

 This isn’t true.
-Children come into foster care for a variety of reasons.
-Not all children have endured trauma—although of course, many have.
-Sometimes a child may present with a behaviour that will require a range of supports for the child and the foster carers.
-Other behaviours are just typical of childhood development.
+Children come into care for a variety of reasons.
+Some may have endured trauma, or have challenging behaviour that requires specific support strategies.
+Other behaviours are just typical of childhood.

 • 4